jaalto/project--shell-script-performance-and-portability/CONTRIBUTING.md

 # SHELL SCRIPT CODING STYLE

-Use conventions to maximize clarity and simplicity.
-The \<test case\> files are intended to be as clear and straightforward as possible and not Production Code.
+Use conventions that maximize clarity and simplicity in your technical documentation.

+When dealing with small scripts, aim to be as clear and straightforward as possible; avoid treating them with the exhaustive rigor of production code.

+The intentional omission of double quotes around variables (e.g., $var instead of
+"$var") is not always a gross mistake or a sign of unprofessionalism.
+This practice is contextual and depends heavily on the use case and expected input.

+**However**, when sharing code intended for a wider audience, or for deployment in a production or operational environment, strictly adhere to shell scripting best practices, including robust variable quoting, to prevent unexpected behavior and guarantee cross-platform reliability.

-No mandatory lint needed using [shellcheck] etc.
+No mandatory linting, like with [shellcheck]. is always needed for small scripts

 - Write in POSIX `sh` if possible.